dkvz/dkvz-blog-backend/README.md

 - [ ] DB errors should be their own custom error type so that I could very easily have a From trait for app::error::Error to convert them into that.
 - [ ] Try selecting only the features I need from dependencies and see if that reduces the binary size - I don't think I need the whole serde crate.
 - [ ] Try reorganizing the giant closure that is in StatsService::open.
 We could open the iploc and pseudonymizer inside of a function given to spawn() and have the loop happen after that.
-- [ ] What happens if you request a negative article ID?
+- [x] What happens if you request a negative article ID? -> 404.
 - [ ] I need da CORS.
 - [x] Fields like thumb_image and article_url can be NULL; Does Option automatically work in the entity?
 - [x] Make the stats thread message queue size configurable!
 Could also probably set it to be larger by default.